-NZ IFRS 15, 'Revenue from contracts with customers' deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+NZ IFRS 15, 'Revenue from contracts with customers', deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognised when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
-The Group will apply this standard from 1 July 2018.
-The Group has established a project team and workplan to review all contracts which will cover SLI's two revenue streams being subscription based contract revenue and activity based revenue.
-There may be an impact on the recognition of some of the subscription based contract revenues.
-Management does not expect the recognition and measurement of revenue to materially change, however a full assessment has not yet been completed.
+The Group will apply this standard from 1 July 2018 and will apply the modified retrospective method of adoption which will result in a cumulative adjustment to the opening retained earnings without restating the comparative.